akeneo/pim-api-docs/content/akeneo-event-platform/concepts.md

 Your subscribing service implementation and architecture must deal with the following capabilities and constraints to consume events from the platform at its best.

-### Delivery timeout

-Specifically for the HTTPS destination type, the delivery timeout ensures that messages are processed within a specified period.
-Our system expect from your endpoint to process the request in **`3 seconds`**.
-If the request take longer than this duration, we stop trying to deliver it, the event will enter in the retry process.

-Under normal circumstances, your HTTPS endpoint must handle the event as fast as it can.
-**Our recommendation** is to put the message in a `queuing system` or in a `database`, and process the event asynchronously.

 ### At least once

 We're not in a "at most once" paradigm but in a **`at least once`** one.
 This paradigm involves two things your service must compose with: